What Types of Advance Directives are Available in Florida?

 Health Care Surrogate

-The Do Not Resuscitate Order (DNRO) is a document that must be signed by a physician and by you (or your health care power of attorney).
-The document requests that no resuscitative techniques be used in the event of cardiac or respiratory arrest.
+The Do Not Resuscitate Order (DNRO) is a document that must be signed by a physician and by you (or your health care surrogate).
+The document requests that no resuscitation techniques be used in the event of cardiac or respiratory arrest.
 Emergency medical technicians must actually see this document in order to withhold resuscitation.
 Without seeing it, they are duty-bound to administer CPR.

-You may name in a written instrument a “pre-need” guardian – i.e., the individual you wish to be named as your guardian in the event you become incapacitated.
-The court is not bound to appoint your desired pre-need guardian for the job, but there is a presumption that the pre-need guardian shall serve unless the pre-need guardian refuses to act, or is found to be unqualified.
+You may name in a written instrument a “Pre-Need” Guardian – i.e., the individual you wish to be named as your Guardian in the event you become incapacitated.
+The court is not bound to appoint your desired Pre-Need Guardian for the job, but there is a presumption that the person you have named shall serve, unless he/she refuses to act, or is found to be unqualified.